rogersoh/cheatsheet/Atlas_pregnancy/error_correction.md

-# Error correction in the Atlas of the physilogy of pregnancy
+# Error correction in the Atlas of the physiology of pregnancy

 Jupyter file
 http://localhost:8888/notebooks/Preconception/clalit_pregnancy_090523_preconception.ipynb

 Error msg:
-Passing a set as an indexer is not supported.
-Use a list instead.
+*Passing a set as an indexer is not supported.
+Use a list instead.*

 old code:
 ```